K–8 Curriculum

 English: Students have a variety of opportunities for creative writing learning the principles of grammar.
 A research paper is included in the curriculum.

-Science: Students complete a group experiment in preparation for middle school Science Fair.
+Science: Students complete a group experiment in preparation for the middle school Science Fair.

 Most importantly, students learn to work, play, serve, and pray together as followers of Jesus.
 They know that God is with them, guiding them and protecting them.